Why is my air conditioner making noise? Is this normal, or are noisy air conditioner under a threat? How do I fix AC that is making noise?

 - Capacitor causing the buzzing noise.
 A capacitor is used to bring power to the fan; if you have a bad capacitor, the power delivery won’t be continuous as it should be.
 Every now and then the capacitor might send a power surge to the fan, creating a characteristic AC buzzing sound in the indoor unit.

-- Fan blades being out of balance.
+- Fan blades are out of balance.
 If a fan is damaged, it can generate a buzzing sound while rotating.

 - Bonus: Cleaning a condenser coil might help.